lorenzoh/DLPipelines.jl/README.md

 The package was born from the realization that the data pipeline plays a large role in many deep learning projects.
 It abstracts the pipeline into steps that lend themselves to building training, inference and other pipelines.

+**It is currently in a pre-implementation phase where the focus is on exploring suitable interfaces.**